 This deep dive covers The Human Cost — What Happened to Ordinary Londoners? within The Great Fire of London for GCSE History.
-Revise The Great Fire of London in Restoration England 1660-1685 for GCSE History with 9 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise The Great Fire of London in Restoration England 1660-1685 for GCSE History with 11 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 7 of 17 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 🏚️ The Human Cost — What Happened to Ordinary Londoners?